-''' [app:main] required to enable the observer the DSN provided by Sentry for your project sentry.dsn = https://decaf:face@sentry.local/123 optional: string to identify this client installation sentry.site = my site optional: the environment this application is running in sentry.environment = staging optional: comma-delimited list of module prefixes to ignore when determining where an error came from sentry.exclude_paths = foo, bar optional: comma-delimited list of module prefixes to include for consideration when drilling down into an exception sentry.include_paths = foo, bar optional: comma-delimited list of fully qualified names of exception classes (potentially with globs) to not report. sentry.ignore_exceptions = my_service.UninterestingException optional: percent chance that a given error will be reported (defaults to 100%) sentry.sample_rate = 37% optional: comma-delimited list of fully qualified names of processor classes to apply to events before sending to Sentry. defaults to raven.processors.SanitizePasswordsProcessor sentry.processors = my_service.SanitizeTokenProcessor '''
+'''

+[app:main]

+...

+required to enable the observer

+the DSN provided by Sentry for your project

+sentry.dsn = https://decaf:face@sentry.local/123

+optional: the environment this application is running in

+sentry.environment = staging

+optional: percent chance that a given error will be reported

+(defaults to 100%)

+sentry.sample_rate = 37%

+optional: comma-delimited list of fully qualified names of exception

+classes to not report.

+sentry.ignore_errors = my_service.UninterestingException

+...

+'''